rdpunder/LSPS/README.md

 This repository provides the data and code to reproduce all the empirical and Monte Carlo simulation results contained in the paper **Localizing Strictly Proper Scoring Rules**.

 The repository contains six folders.
-Each of the four empirical applications: Risk Management, Multivariate Risk Management, Inflation, and Climate have their own folders.
-The other two folders contain the Monte Carlo study and the numerical calculation of Example 6.
+Each of the four empirical applications: Risk Management, Multivariate Risk Management, Inflation, and Climate has its own folder.
+The other two folders contain the Monte Carlo study and the numerical calculations for Example 6.

 For every empirical application, the corresponding MCS p-values reported in **Appendix I**, underlying **Table 2**, are obtained by following three steps:
 * **01DensityForecasts**: Preprocess the data and estimate parameters using application-specific forecast methods to construct density forecasts.
 * **02Scores**: Compute the scores for each forecast method of step 1 under the scoring rules for which MCS p-values are to be calculated.
-* **03MCS**: Apply the MCS procedure, relying on the R package MCS by Bernardi and Catania (2018), to the scores from step 2 and calculate the percentages and ratios reported in Table 2.
+* **03MCS**: Apply the MCS procedure, relying on the R package MCS by [Bernardi and Catania (2018)](https://doi.org/10.1504/IJCEE.2018.091037), to the scores from step 2 and calculate the percentages and ratios reported in **Table 2**.

 Specific details per application are given below.
 The computation time of individual files can be found in  `ComputationTimePerFile.xlsx`.
 Intermediate results are provided as `.xlsx`, `.npy` and `.Rdata` files (within file size limitations).